 Anne Gregson is an English composer born in 1953.
 She has lived in Bradford on Avon since 1989.
 She studied music as a mature student at Bath Spa University gaining a first class honours.
 Subsequently she took a Masters degree in composition there, graduating early 2017.
 She has studied under James Saunders, Joe Duddell, Jeff Boehm and Nick Atkinson.

 During her time at the university she has composed some fairly major pieces including an opera, ‘Make Room for Mummers’ which she also directed.
-It has been performed by the Fiery Dragon Company at Bath Fringe Festival, Chippenham Folk Festival and Bradford Roots Festival.
+It has been performed at the Bath Fringe Festival, Chippenham Folk Festival and Bradford Roots Festival.
 ‘The Rise and Fall of King Bladud’, a song cycle for soprano, tenor and string quartet, was premièred the following year at the Bath Fringe Festival.
 Other works have been performed by the violinist Darragh Morgan, Plus Minus Ensemble and the Kreutzer String Quartet.
 She also worked on a composition as part of a small group of musicians including the composer Judith Weir which they premièred at Bath International Music Festival in 2010.

 She has always been fascinated by traditional folk music and song and this has been a major influence on much of her music which tends in the main to be very melodic.
 However her university studies have led her to explore other musical horizons and compositional techniques enabling her to expand her style.
 She has been writing songs and tunes since childhood and finds that melodies frequently come to her quite naturally.
 Her main instrument is her voice although she also plays English concertina and violin.